 Well, one of the most important and essential items in a home transaction from the point of view of the buyer is the down payment.
 You don't need to look very far to see what an impact a down payment on a house can have.
 The current recession was kicked off precisely because people in the United States were not putting good down payments on their homes.
-They used the extra money to buy cryptocard technology, toys, and for vacations, but failed to calculate the impact the lack of down payment would have on their mortgage payments each month.
+They used the extra money to buy expensive clothing, toys, and for vacations, but failed to calculate the impact the lack of down payment would have on their mortgage payments each month.

 When those payments caught up, the foreclosures began.
 Fortunately, Canadian laws mean that this scenario was never on the horizon for owners of Vancouver townhomes, Toronto condos, or Charlottetown two storey detached owners.
 Down payments on homes have been required since the mortgage came into being in this country, although the percentage required has gone up and down.